seanblanchfield/blog/current/_posts/2022-03-28-realtime-pip-cameras-on-tv-with-home-assistant.md

 Make sure you have enabled developer options on your Android TV, and know what its IP address is (instructions are given on Stackoverflow [here](https://stackoverflow.com/questions/31421872/adb-connection-to-an-androidtv#:~:text=You%20need%20to%20use%20ADB,are%20now%20a%20developer%22%20appears.)).

-The following commands assume you have ADB installed on your workstation.
+The following commands assume you have ADB installed on your workstation, and that you are running Linux or MacOS.
+If you are running Windows,  `grep` and/or `curl` might be missing or work differently for you (you can instead use equivalent Windows commands, or install Windows versions of the `grep` and `curl` commands from something like *GnuWin32*, or skip testing the installation with the `grep` and `curl` bits below).

 ``` bash
 adb connect YOUR_ANDROID_TV_IP_ADDRESS